Ranchhodji Diwan

-Ranchhodji Diwan (1768—1841) was an author and the chief minister of Junagadh state.
+Raṇchoḍjī Amarjī (1768—1841) was an author and the chief minister (diwan) of Junagadh state under the Babi dynasty.

 Life

 Ranchhodji was a son of Amarji Diwan, the chief minister of Junagadh state.
 Upon death of his father, he was appointed the chief minister.
 Although a Nagar Brahmin by caste, he had mastered the profession of arms.
 He had fought battles with states of Jamnagar and Cutch.
 In 1805, British agent Colonel Walker met Nawab of Junagadh state and it became British protectorate under East India Company in 1807.
 Thus Ranchhodji retired from battlefields and started writing poetry.
 He assisted the state in abolishing the practices of Sati and female infanticide.
 He was a follower of Shakti.
 Like some other natives of Junagadh, he had contracted a dislike of Pushtimarg, the Vallabh form of Vaishnavism, and he went so far as not to name any member of his family with a name which would have even a remote tinge of that cult.
+However, when he installed the liṅgam of Budheśvar, he ordered the worship of the deity to be the done in the same fashion as the Puṣṭimārga sevā rituals.